-Defamation laws protect the reputations of individuals and other entities (such as businesses) from untrue and damaging statements.
+Defamation laws protect the reputations of individuals and other entities.
+For example, they protect businesses from untrue and damaging statements.
 At the same time, the courts must protect freedom of speech.
-Libelous statements refer to words that can be seen (typically written and published), while slander occurs when a defamatory statement is spoken or otherwise audible (such as a radio broadcast).
+Libelous statements refer to words that can be seen (typically written and published).
+Slander occurs when a defamatory statement is spoken or otherwise audible (such as a radio broadcast).

-Slander and libel cases often involve public figures or public officials and false statements made about them.
-However, it is important to strike a balance between protecting one's reputation and protecting First Amendment rights to free speech.
+Slander and libel civil lawsuits often involve public figures or public officials.
+They allow for civil recovery of false statements made about them.
+However, it is important to strike a balance between:

-To prove either type of a defamation lawsuit, plaintiffs must usually prove the following elements:
+To prove either type of defamation lawsuit, plaintiffs must usually prove the following elements:

-- The defendant made a false and defamatory statement concerning the plaintiff;
+- The defendant made a false statement of fact concerning the plaintiff;

-- The defendant made the defamatory statement disseminated through a publication or communication and the plaintiff's reputation suffered damage or harm.
+- The defamatory statement was disseminated through a publication or communication; and

-One essential element in defamation claims is that the defendant knowingly or negligently published something defamatory about the plaintiff.
-A communication may be considered defamatory "if it tends so to harm the reputation of another as to lower him in the estimation of the community or to deter third persons from associating with him," according to the American Restatement of Torts.
+Defamation claims require that a defendant knowingly or negligently publish something defamatory about the plaintiff.
+According to the American Restatement of Torts, a communication may be considered defamatory if, “it tends so to harm the reputation of another as to lower them in the estimation of the community, or to deter third persons from associating with them."

 Examples of defamatory statements are virtually limitless, including wrongful statements that: